tock/tock/NRF.md

 ```

 In the example above, the computer booted around 9:30AM, and the EK was
 plugged in at 1:55.
-So /dev/sdb is the EK, because its modification time
+So /dev/sdb is the DK, because its modification time
 (when it was inserted) is 1:55.

 Alternatively, you can look at the syslog: